How to Choose the Best Bank Accounts for Seniors

-Other banks and credit unions offer perks.
+Other banks and credit unions offer perks, too.
 Wherever you decide to shop for a new account, don’t forget to ask about any senior discounts.

-Assessing your needs isn’t much different than when you were younger but you might have different answers for some of the questions.
+Assessing your needs isn’t much different than when you were younger, but you might have different answers for some of the questions.
 As you consider your options, ask yourself:

 - Are you looking for a bank with physical branches and does this bank have locations close to your home?

-- Are you a snowbird looking for a national bank vs. a regional?
+- Are you a snowbird or frequent traveler who needs a national bank instead of a regional one?

 - Do you write a lot of checks?

 - Is a high interest rate on deposit accounts important to you?